 Print Provides a High ROI

-A Direct Marketing Association study showed that direct mail advertising gives businesses, on average, a remarkable 13 to 1 return on their investment ("ROI").
+Studies show that print gets read – a whopping 78% of households read or scan the advertising mail they receive.
+A Direct Marketing Association study showed that direct mail advertising gives businesses, on average, a remarkable 12 to 1 return on their investment ("ROI").
 The high ROI holds up across all industries.
-For example, printed catalogs have been shown to provide a 7 to 1 ROI and the lowest cost per lead/order, ahead of inserts, email, and postcards.
-In fact, a study conducted for the Art Technology Group found that 60% of consumers surveyed make purchases via printed catalogs at least four times each year.
+For example, printed catalogs have been shown to provide a 7 to 1 ROI, while direct mail provides the lowest cost per lead or order, ahead of email, pay-per-click and telemarketing.
+In fact, a study conducted by Oracle found that 79% of consumers surveyed make purchases via printed catalogs at least four times each year.

 The facts cannot be ignored: Print builds brand identification and powers sales.
 It's no wonder print media is still the workhorse of successful marketing and advertising campaigns.